 Travel anti-clockwise on an eight night tour around one of Europe’s most budding destinations.
 Hailed for its striking landscapes, crammed full of soaring mountain peaks, rolling green hills and deep dramatic lakes; Slovenia makes for an evergreen utopia.
 But there’s more to this rich fertile land than first meets the eye.
-Influenced largely by its neighboring countries of Italy, Hungry and Austria, Slovenia boasts a captivating composite of rich history and culture – often reflected within its abundance of baroque and Gothic buildings.
+Influenced largely by its neighbouring countries of Italy, Hungry and Austria, Slovenia boasts a captivating composite of rich history and culture – often reflected within its abundance of baroque and Gothic buildings.
 Expect charming towns filled with age-old churches, mystical castles and quaint cobbled lanes as you get to know Slovenia’s not-so-well-known but ever-so gripping past.

 Sail Along Slovenia

 Touchdown at the Ljunljana international airport where you’ll be instantly be whisked off to the enchanting town of Portorož along Slovenia’s stunning Adriatic coast line, home to the magnificent Kempinski Palace hotel.
-Here you’ll be able to relax and unwind after a long day of traveling in one of the hotel’s opulent suites, equipped with an indulgently deep bath tub for that essential post-flight soak.
+Here you’ll be able to relax and unwind after a long day of travelling in one of the hotel’s opulent suites, equipped with an indulgently deep bath tub for that essential post-flight soak.

 Feeling refreshed and ready, begin your next day with a private boat trip up the coast to the picturesque city of Piran, where you’ll be greeted by your private tour guide.
 Labelled Slovenia’s most picturesque town, Piran is packed to the brim with narrow cobbled lanes, authentic restaurants and Gothic buildings – most of which reflect the country’s historical Venetian influence.
-Let your guide lead you round this captivating subwaypolis as you learn about its origins and history, before enjoying a dreamy sunset dinner of freshly caught seafood along the shoreline.Read more
+Let your guide lead you round this captivating metropolis as you learn about its origins and history, before enjoying a dreamy sunset dinner of freshly caught seafood along the shoreline.Read more

 Sip and swirl